RTEYL/star_wars_finder/README.md

 Welcome to Welcome to my Star Wars Finder gem.
 Using an API to collect character data you will be able to seach for a Star Wars character and get information about it.
 At this moment a character is only searchable by name however later updates will include search by planets and search by species.

 ## Installation
-Fork/Clone this lab

-Then execute:

-    $ bin/run

-** gem has not been published to rubygems at this moment **

 Add this line to your application's Gemfile: